 The exact cause of asthma is unknown, but one theory is that not getting enough sun exposure and vitamin D may cause the illness.
 Here’s where the link is: Individuals are more likely to get asthma if they live in a city, are obese or are African American.
 These three groups of people are also more likely to be vitamin D deficient.
 When a person has asthma, their airways swell, clog with mucus and tighten due to inflammation.
 When the body has adequate vitamin D, inflammation is significantly reduced.
 (4)

 4. Inflammatory Bowel Disease

-Vitamin D plays an important role in helping the body absorb calcium, which is essential for strong bones.
-A vitamin D deficiency can cause a condition known as osteomalacia, which is a softening of the bones.
+We all need calcium to build strong bones, right?
+Well, did you also know that Vitamin D plays an important role in helping the body absorb calcium, which is essential for strong bones?
+Yep, and a vitamin D deficiency can cause a condition known as osteomalacia, which is a softening of the bones.
 It can also cause brittle bones and weak muscles.
-Those who develop rheumatoid arthritis are also likely to be deficient in vitamin D.
+(6)

-Studies have shown a link between vitamin D and hypertension.
 At times, the body can produce too many cells in the muscle that lines your blood vessels.
 A build-up of these cells can cause plaque, making it harder for blood to travel through the body.
 Researchers have found that vitamin D can bind to these cells and help reduce the risk of plaque build-up.
+(8)